TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-It has a `"file"` parameter that we can try to use to include other critical files.
+It contains a `"file"` parameter that we can try to exploit to include other critical files.

-Let's try it with `/etc/passwd`
+Let's try it with `/etc/passwd`.

 <br />